Samwisee/Zendesk-Coding-Project-2021/README.md

 - Connect to the Zendesk API
 - Return the tickets, and handle API pagination over 100 results
-- Show the list of results, and Paginate results for more than 25 results
+- Show the list of results, and Paginate if more than 25 tickets are returned
-- Show the individual ticket details
+- Show the individual ticket details on click
 - Provide happy path tests

 ## Quickstart